Bentley Hotel

-Bentley Hotel, usually known as the Hotel Bentley, is a classic Renaissance-style hotel located near City Hall in downtown Alexandria in central Louisiana.
+Bentley Hotel, usually known as the Hotel Bentley, is a classic Renaissance-style hotel located near City Hall in downtown Alexandria in central Louisiana, United States.

 Description and history

 The hotel was built by the timber baron Joseph Bentley at a cost of $700,000; allegedly because he had been refused dinner service at another local hotel for not being properly attired.
 It opened to the public in August, 1908, and Mr Bentley lived in the hotel until his death in 1938.
 On November 15, 1979, it was added to the National Register of Historic Places.

 The hotel was once owned by the Pineville real estate developer Buddy Tudor, who worked for its historic preservation.